Kemp Rasmussen

 Kemp Alan Rasmussen (born May 25, 1979) is an American former professional football player who was a defensive lineman for the Carolina Panthers of the National Football League (NFL) from 2002 to 2005.
 He signed with the Seattle Seahawks in 2006, but he was placed on the injured reserve list.
 Rasmussen played college football for the Indiana Hoosiers.

+Following his NFL career, Rasmussen became a firefighter with the Charlotte Fire Department.